01 Apr Dyson Pure Cool TP04 Review

-Research reveals that PM2.5 causes premature death.
+Research reveals that PM2.5 may cause premature death.
 Did you know air pollution kills 7,000,000+ humans each year?
 Blame PM2.5 for this terrifying state of affairs.
-Smoke and cooking gas molecules measure about 2.5 microns.

-However, many Dyson users from places with frequent wildfires keep touting this device for its highly effective smoke removal ability.
+Dyson air purifiers are way better than many I’ve reviewed when it comes to removing smoke, NO2, VOCs, and other PM2.5 particles.
+Many Dyson users from places with frequent wildfires keep touting this device for its highly effective smoke removal ability.